“The new Ambassador hits not only the target but the bullseye.” Steve Cropley. Editor, Car magazine. February 1982.

 The Ambassador’s 2 year production run and its lack of popularity means these cars are quite rare now.
 Vanden Plas versions are the most desirable.

 At last, 5-doors meant the potential of the Princess was fully realised.
-With the 13-year-old Austin Maxi about to gasp its last breath it was hoped that the Ambassador would increase its market share with its newfound versatility.
+With the 13-year-old Austin Maxi about to be discontinued it was hoped that the Ambassador would increase its market share with its newfound versatility.

 The big news was the large rear tailgate, allowing access to 54.7 cu ft. of luggage space with the rear seats folded down.